 - Check all visible joints for leaks or cracks.
 Consider changing plastic fittings to copper or brass.

 - Keep your home’s water pressure between 40 and 60 psi to reduce pressure and stress on the pipes and fittings.

 - If you live in an area with very high chlorine levels, consider installing a water filter close to where the water enters the home.

 - If your Poly-B only distributes hot and cold water throughout the house, ensure your hot water tank is set to below 82 degrees Celsius.

 - Ensure no Poly-B pipe is connected directly to a hot water heater.

-Click here for more information on Polybutylene piping from the Government of Alberta
+More information on Polybutylene piping from the Government of Alberta.

 Galvanized steel waterline piping was commonly installed in homes prior to 1960.
 Galvanized piping can be identified by its silver/grey colour and the presence threaded fittings at the joints.
 Over time, galvanized waterline piping corrodes from the inside out, resulting in reduced water pressure, restricted water flow and an increased risk of leaks leading to potential flood damage.
 Galvanized piping has also been found to accumulate lead that has leeched into the water from the old lead service lines (no longer in use) as the galvanized plumbing corrodes and releases this built up lead back into the water.

 Signs of failing galvanized steel waterline piping: